Prof Zoe Walkington

 Research interests

-My main research interest is in stories or narratives, and there are two main strands to this research.
+I have a research interest in stories or narratives, and there are two main strands to this research.
 First I am interested in the impacts that reading can have on individuals psychologically (for example I have carried out research in how reading initiatives can help with the development of empathy).
 Second I am interested in how story can be used to 'create' or inform individuals identity.
 As an example of this I have carried out research on how police identity is created and shaped on Facebook sites.

 I am also increasingly interested in the psychology of creative writing, and in areas where creative writing and psychology intersect.